ivoyager/project_template/README.md

 # I, Voyager Project Template
 This file is a placeholder.
 You should replace it with your project README.md.

+For help with the Project Template, see this [tutorial](https://ivoyager.dev/forum/index.php?p=/discussion/20/how-to-make-a-new-project-from-the-project-template#latest) or ask questions on [our forum](https://ivoyager.dev/forum/).

 Homepage: https://ivoyager.dev

 ### What is I, Voyager?